Genivia/ugrep/README.md

            [!abc-e]
                   Matches one character not a,b,c,d,e,/.

-           /      When used at the beginning of a glob, matches if pathname has no  /.
+           /      When  used at the start of a glob, matches if pathname has no /.
                   When used at the end of a glob, matches directories only.

            **/    Matches zero or more directories.

            /**    When used at the end of a glob, matches everything after the  /.

            \?
 Matches  a  ?  or  any other character specified after the back- slash.

            Glob Matching Examples